suwasto/dnn-compression/README.md

 # dnn-compression
-This is my B.S final project.
+This is a project I plan to use for my B.S final project.
 An implementation of deep compression covering magnitude weight pruning and also weight sharing.

 This repo use [distiller](https://github.com/IntelLabs/distiller) and also [synxlin/nn-compression](https://github.com/synxlin/nn-compression) as the reference.
 However the code in this repo haven't fully tested so it may raise some error or takes a lot time to execute.